PaddlePaddle/docs/local_dev_guide_en.md

 ## Keep the latest local repository

-It needs to keep up with the latest code of original git (<https://github.com/PaddlePaddle/Paddle>）before Pull Request.
+It needs to keep up with the latest code of original repository (<https://github.com/PaddlePaddle/Paddle>）before Pull Request.

-Check the name of current remote git with `git remote`.
+Check the name of current remote repository with `git remote`.

 ```bash
 ➜  git remote